learnpoint/developer-handbook/css.md

 ## Use safe line-height inside overflow:hidden

 Characters like ```g``` will overflow the linebox when line-height is set to 1.
-If overflow is set to hidden, such characters will be clipped.
+If overflow is hidden, such characters are clipped.
 Not good.

-Using ```line-height: 1.3``` is typically safe.
+Using ```line-height: 1.3``` is usually safe.

-If the containing box has ```overflow: visible``` (default), characters will not be clipped.
-In those situations you don't need to worry about character clipping.
+(If the containing box has ```overflow: visible``` (default), characters will not be clipped.
+In those situations you don't need to worry about line-height or character clipping.)